jccuevas/cpp-docs.es-es/docs/mfc/reference/cmfcribbonbar-class.md

 ### <a name="parameters"></a>Parámetros
  [in] *pButton*
- Puntero al botón que se ha hecho clic.
+ Puntero al botón que se hizo clic.

  [in] *punto*
  Este parámetro no se utiliza.